 (a) the officers of the Association;

-(d) an elected early career researcher representative who does not, at the time of election, hold a tenured academic position (this role may be shared by two or more people elected together).
+(d) up to two elected early career researcher representatives who do not, at the time of election, hold a continuing academic position

-(2) Each ordinary member of the Executive shall, subject to these Rules, hold office until the second annual general meeting after the date of his or her election but is eligible for re-election.
+(2) Each ordinary member of the Executive shall, subject to these Rules, hold office until the second annual general meeting after the date of their election but is eligible for re-election.